gunnar-miklis/final-project-w3/README.md

 # Wait...?
 That level, again?
+This game was made by me for education purpose.
-Final Project for Module-1 week 3 of Ironhack's webDev Bootcamp 2023
+It's the final Project for Module-1 Week3 of Ironhack's Web Development Bootcamp 2023

+This game is inspired by the lovely game [That Level Again](https://play.google.com/store/apps/details?id=ru.iamtagir.game.android).
+Please check it out!

 ## Structure
+### index.html
+* web page for the p5 canvas
+* handling all the js files

+### style.css
+* general styling, design and layout

+### variables.js
+* contains all global variables
+* contains all global functions
+* contains startGame() and nextLevel() function

 ### sketch.js
-* p5.js
+* using p5.js
 * initialize canvas and draw
 * contains functions for input (keypress, etc.)